immusen/yii2-swoole-websocket/README.md

 Websocket rpc server For Yii2 Base On Swoole 4
 ==============================
-Websocket server for Yii2 base on swoole 4, Support JSONRPC, Resolve 'method' as a route reflect into controller/action, And support http or redis pub/sub to trigger async task from your web application.
+Websocket server for Yii2 base on swoole 4, Support JSON-RPC, Resolve 'method' as a route reflect into controller/action, And support http or redis pub/sub to trigger async task from your web application.

 Installation
 ------------